 6-Organism Microbiological Contaminants Test Panel – Inhalable (PCR)

 PCR test method.
-Targets 6 organisms following California cannabis compliance regulations for inhalable products.
+Reports 6 organisms following California cannabis compliance regulations for inhalable products.

 2-Organism Microbiological Contaminants Test Panel – Non-Inhalable (PCR)

 PCR test method.
-Targets 2 organisms following California cannabis compliance regulations for non-inhalable products.
+Reports 2 organisms following California cannabis compliance regulations for non-inhalable products.

 New Comprehensive Microbiological Contaminants Test Panel – National Hemp

 PCR and Plating test methods.
-Targets 18 organisms.
+Reports 18 organisms.
 Meets national hemp testing standards (participating states).6

 New Expanded Microbiological Contaminants Test Panel

 PCR and Plating test methods.
-Targets 14 organisms.
+Reports 14 organisms.
 Expanded panel ideal for stringent product safety and quality testing requirements.

 New Standard Microbiological Contaminants Test Panel

 PCR and Plating test methods.
-Targets 6 organisms.
+Reports 6 organisms.
 Covers relevant list of contaminants using advanced PCR and traditional plating methods.

 Water Activity Test